 - Is the contract with you still in place?

 - Is the purpose for which the data was originally gathered still ongoing?

 - Have we been advised to retain it for legal or regulatory purposes?

 - Does the data relate to an existing investment?

 TRANSFER OF DATA OUTSIDE OF THE EU/UK

 We may be required to transfer your data outside of the EU/UK or the EU commission arrangements.
 This would include such countries as The United States (where Microsoft are based) and South Africa (from where the support for our main database, Xplan, is provided).
 In these circumstances, we will ensure that full safeguarding due diligence has been undertaken on the organisation to which data is being transferred.

 We have in place a full information security policy, business continuity and disaster recovery plans.
-We take data security very seriously and have in place we feel the most secure options available to store and transfer your data securely.
+We take data security very seriously and have in place what we feel are the most secure options available to store and transfer your data securely.
 We can provide details on request.

 - Should your data be inaccurate we will rectify this without delay

-- Should you wish us to delete your data at any point, please contact the office as shown below to request, but please bear in mind our statement above about data retention.
+- Should you wish us to delete your data at any point, please contact the office as shown below to request, but please bear in mind our statement above about data retention

 - Should you wish to transfer your data to another organisation, please contact the office as below and we will organise this for you